expo/expo/packages/expo-splash-screen/README.md

   - `true` for having dark-colored icons,
   - `false` for having light-colored icons.

-If you have multiple `styles.xml` files located in different directories (e.g. in `res/values-night-v23` (for dark color mode), etc.) containing exactly the same `style` entry, be sure to update these files accordingly.
+If you have multiple `styles.xml` files located in different directories containing exactly the same `style` entry (e.g. in `res/values-night-v23` (for dark color mode), etc.), be sure to update these files accordingly.

 Read more about `android:windowLightStatusBar` flag in [official Android documentation](https://developer.android.com/reference/android/R.attr#windowLightStatusBar).

-To read more about Android multi-API-levels support see [this official documentation](https://developer.android.com/guide/topics/resources/providing-resources).
+To read more about Android multi-API-level support see [this official documentation](https://developer.android.com/guide/topics/resources/providing-resources).

 3. Customize `StatusBar color` option (a.k.a. `background color` of the StatusBar component)

-This option allows passing custom color for StatusBar background color.
-To achieve custom background color you need to create new color resource and provide it to your `style`.
+To achieve custom background color you need to create a new color resource and provide it to the SplashScreen `style` description.

-Create new color resource in your `res/values/colors.xml` (consider adding different color in `res/values-night/colors.xml` for dark mode if your application supports it):
+Create new color resource in your `res/values/colors.xml` (if your application supports dark mode, consider adding different color in `res/values-night/colors.xml` file):

 ```diff
   <resources>